You may want to provide static values for every Fomo notification.

 It's easy to style each part of your notification message, using the _underline_ or *italicize* syntax.

 Notice we used an underscore before 'signed', and then again after 'petition,' to underline the entire phrase in between.
+We also used a single asterisk on either side of 'will you' to italicize.

-It's incredibly important to the Fomo team that you can style notifications to fit your brand, voice, and personality.
+It's incredibly important to the Fomo brand team that you can style notifications to fit your brand, voice, and personality.

 We hope that the Markdown feature supports the subtle but important cosmetic attributes that make you, you.